hipe/tmx/doc/018-installing-and-deploying-python.md

 ## meta-roadmap and roadmap

-our sequence of steps can be modeled by starting from our final objective, then working backward from there. at each step we ask, “what does it depend on?”. we repeat this recursively until we reach the base case of a step that itself has no prerequisite steps:
+our sequence of steps can be modeled by starting from our final objective, then working backward from there, at each step asking: “what does it depend on?”. we repeat this recursively until we reach the base case of a step that itself has no prerequisite steps: